alijahnas/CKA-practice-exercises/application-lifecycle-management.md

 </p>
 </details>

+Questions:
-Autoscale a deployment to have a minimum of two pods and a maximum of 6 pods and that transitions when cpu usage goes above 70%.
+- Autoscale a deployment to have a minimum of two pods and a maximum of 6 pods and that transitions when cpu usage goes above 70%.

 <details><summary>Solution</summary>
 <p>